ichensky/.net-tips/return_await_vs_task/README.md

         }
     }
 ```

-will be generated code in the msill:
+will be generated msill converted to C#:

 ```csharp
 using System;
 using System.Diagnostics;